 05/16/1972 - Became public law

-The full law can be found within our Federal Complaint in Exhibit 5 by tapping here.
+The full law can be found within our Federal Complaint under Exhibit 5 by tapping here.

 Public Law